-Xbox Game Pass is a subscription-based service that grants you access to a huge library of games via the internet.
+Launched in 2017, Xbox One’s Game Pass service is one of the big reasons to buy the console, and could well point to the future of console gaming.
+Essentially, the Xbox Game Pass is a subscription-based service that grants you access to a huge library of games via the internet.
 You can play as many of the games included within the service as you like while your subscription is active.

-Once you’ve signed up for a Game Pass subscription, you can browse the full catalogue of available games either online or directly in your Xbox One dashboard.
+Once you’ve signed up for a Xbox Game Pass subscription, you can browse the full catalogue of available games either online or directly in your Xbox One dashboard.
 Then, you simply need to install the ones you want to play, and they’ll play exactly the same way that they would had you bought a physical or digital copy.

 The service is based on installations rather than streaming the games (in the same way that Netflix streams TV and film, or Spotify streams music).
 Microsoft have stated this is because of concerns about the reliability of internet connections to maintain game streams.

 Xbox Game Pass is available as a 14-day free trial to all Xbox players.
 After that, it’s £7.99 a month.